Wuvist/sgx3000/report_draft.md

 ## Introduction about SGX

-SGX is ASEAN's second largest market capitalization after Indonesia Stock Exchange at US$585.97 billion as of September 2023.
+SGX is Asian second largest market capitalization after Indonesia Stock Exchange at US$585.97 billion as of September 2023.
 Currently, there are _1384_ securities trading on SGX, including 587 stocks, 69 ETFs, and 41 REITs(including 6 business trusts).

 _TBD_: 1384 should includes derivatives, which we could ignore?